Cryotherapy (Cold Therapy) for Pain Management

 Putting ice or frozen items directly on your skin could ease pain, but it also can damage your skin.
 It's best to wrap the cold object in a towel to protect your skin from the direct cold, especially if you are using gel packs from the freezer.

 Apply the ice or gel pack for brief periods ? about 10 to 20 minutes ? several times a day.
+Check your skin frequently for sensation while using cryotherapy.
+This will help make sure you aren't damaging the tissues.

 You might need to combine cryotherapy with other approaches to pain management: